TUM-CAMP-NARVIS/nvenc_rtsp/README.md

 conan create . @myuser/testing --build missing

 ```
-In some cases, adding -s compiler.version=X or -s compiler.libcxx=libstdc++11 can solve build errors.

 If you want to upload to a server, please refer to this site: